NikolajCS/Network-Security-Groups/README.md

 - Now we will install a protocol analyzer to observe network traffic.
 In this tutorial I will be using Wireshark.

-- Log in to the Windows vm via Remote Desktop > open a browser in the VM > https://www.wireshark.org/ > Download > follow the install configuration, you can simply use all the default configurations
+- Log in to the Windows VM via Remote Desktop > open a browser in the VM > https://www.wireshark.org/ > Download > follow the install configuration, you can simply use all the default configurations

 ![image](https://github.com/user-attachments/assets/0f6d199c-f940-4cc2-b372-0eaff02ef3d0)